nickbclifford/gkeybind/README.md

 ### Config

-`gkeybind` requires a config file, `gkeybind.yml`, in order to configure custom key behavior.
+gkeybind requires a config file, `gkeybind.yml`, in order to configure custom key behavior.

-TODO
+The default config location is `/etc/gkeybind.yml`.
+However, if the `-c`/`--config` command line switch is provided, it will use the path given as an argument.

 The file schema is as follows:
 ```yaml